Puppy Weight Chart By Age -

 Generally, most puppies fit into one of the five breed sizes; toy, small, medium, large, and giant.
 However, there is occasionally some overlap between the categories.

 You can also use our puppy weight calculator to estimate the adult weight of your puppy.
 This interactive tool is different from most as it is based on breed size.
-This means it uses the growth rate of breed size to predict the adult weight.
+It uses the growth rate of breed size to predict the adult weight.
 Why not give it a try?

-First click on our interactive tool then enter your puppy's age, current weight, and breed size.
 The tool will then give you an estimate of what your puppy will likely weigh when fully grown.
+Simple!

 Let's start with the little guys out there, the toy breeds.